 Join the Devex community and access more in-depth analysis, breaking news and business advice — and a host of other services — on international development, humanitarian aid and global health.

-Sabine Campe is associate director at SEEK Development, a consulting group dedicated to driving innovation and impact in global development.
-She focuses on strategy consulting and policy research on global health and development.
-Sabine also leads SEEK’s work on the DONORTracker.org, a platform that provides free access to high-quality information on policies, investments, and decision-making processes of 14 major OECD DAC donors.
-The site will relaunch this summer.
+Sabine Campe is partner at SEEK Development, a consulting group dedicated to driving innovation and impact in global development.
+She built SEEK's strategic advocacy practice and has advised many global development organizations.
+Sabine also leads SEEK’s work on the Donor Tracker.
+The Donor Tracker is a free, independent website for development professionals that provides strategic information and analysis on 14 major OECD donors.

 Dr. Nick Chapman is director of research at Policy Cures, a nonprofit research group providing innovative ideas and accurate analysis to accelerate the development and uptake of new drugs, vaccines, diagnostics and other products for diseases of the developing world.
 He specializes in policy and financial analysis in the field of innovation for global health, and oversees the G-FINDER project, which provides a comprehensive landscape of global funding for neglected disease R&D.